ClaudiaBrauer/WALRUS/README.md

 **User contributions**

 I would like to add a folder to this GitHub with examples of applications from different users, so we can learn from each other.
 So, if you used WALRUS, I would be very much interested in your results.
-In addition, if you have comments or points for improvement of the model or the manual, please let me know.
+In addition, if you have comments or points for improvement of the model or the manual, please let me know (email claudia.brauer-at-wur.nl).

 ![Locations of catchments where WALRUS has been applied.](documentation/figures/case_studies_WALRUS.png)